caesarakalaeii/guireader/README.md

 Open in the IDE of you choice (IntelliJ is preferred by me) Only File you need to edit is Main.java
 In line 65 edit the String to math the location and file which you want to be played
-In line 105 edit the parameters:
+In line 105 edit the parameters, best is to screenshot the complete screen and look the pixel values up in a image editor:
 First is the x coordinate of the object, x goes from left to right (Multimonitors are possible to use but they are a bit wierd)
 Second is the y coordinate, y goes from up to down
 X and Y coordinates are attributed to the top left pixel of your bar, set the object one pixel more to the right to get accurate 0% readings